sfilippone/psblas3/README.md

 to  compile the library; go to the test directory and its subdirectories to get test programs done.
-If you specify `--prefix=/path` you can do make install and the libraries will be installed under `/path/lib`, while the module files will be installed under `/path/include`.
+If you specify `--prefix=/path` you can do make install and the libraries will be installed under `/path/lib`, while the module files will be installed under `/path/modules`.
+The regular and experimental C interface header files are under `/path/include`.

 SERIAL
 ------